borenstein-lab/fishtaco/source/index.rst

 Availability and source code
 ============================

-FishTaco is distributed with a GPL license, for commercial use please contact the corresponding author.
+FishTaco is distributed under a GPL license, for commercial use please contact the corresponding author.

 Source code for FishTaco is available through `GitHub <https://github.com/omanor/fishtaco>`_.